luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
 Feature flags are very prevelant in the industry.
 Just to name a few Airbnb, GitHub, Netflix.
 Risk Mitigation: It helps them reduce risk and saves them lots of money.
-For a lot of these companies 10 - 15 minutes of service disruption means lots of cash gets burned
+For a lot of these companies 10 - 15 minutes of service disruption means lots of cash gets burned.
+They can roll out features to small amounts  of users to see how it interacts with the bigger picture.
+A lot of these companies run their projects in a microservice style and it can sometimes be hard to judge how changes affect the application as a whole.
+Performance: They can use feature flags to turn off features that are causing performance issues
 -->

 ---